article banner

 A simplified version of this experiment looks as follows:

-fun main() = runBlocking { val threadsActiveBefore = Thread.getAllStackTraces().keys.filter { it.isActive() }.toSet() for (client in clients) { testClient(client, threadsActiveBefore) } } suspend fun testClient(client: ClientToTest, threadsActiveBefore: Set<Thread>) { val requestsToStart = 500 val responseTime = 4000L client.start(requestsToStart) val activeUparkedNew: Int measureTime { coroutineScope { repeat(requestsToStart) { launch { client.request(responseTime, it) } } delay(1000) activeUparkedNew = Thread.getAllStackTraces().keys.filter { it.isActiveUnparked() && it !in threadsActiveBefore }.size } }.let { println("For client ${client.name} active and unparked threads: $activeUparkedNew, time: ${it.inWholeSeconds} sec") } client.close() restartCoroutineDispatchers() forceGC() } fun Thread.isActiveUnparked() = isAlive && !isInterrupted && stackTrace.firstOrNull()?.methodName != "park"
+fun main(): Unit = runBlocking { val threadsActiveBefore = Thread.getAllStackTraces().keys.filter { it.isActive() }.toSet() for (client in clients) { testClient(client, threadsActiveBefore) } } suspend fun testClient(client: ClientToTest, threadsActiveBefore: Set<Thread>) { val requestsToStart = 500 val responseTime = 4000L client.start(requestsToStart) val activeUparkedNew: Int measureTime { coroutineScope { repeat(requestsToStart) { launch { client.request(responseTime, it) } } delay(1000) activeUparkedNew = Thread.getAllStackTraces().keys.filter { it.isActiveUnparked() && it !in threadsActiveBefore }.size } }.let { println("For client ${client.name} active and unparked threads: $activeUparkedNew, time: ${it.inWholeSeconds} sec") } client.close() restartCoroutineDispatchers() forceGC() } fun Thread.isActiveUnparked() = isAlive && !isInterrupted && stackTrace.firstOrNull()?.methodName != "park"

 As you can see, we measure here how many active threads there are in the middle of requests, and what is overall execution time.
 In the complete test, I also measure other metrics, but primary to make sure that the test is correct.
 Here is what an example result might look like for 500 requests and 2 seconds of response time (of the complete version, with more metrics):